riddhisidana/AutoJudge_ACM/README.md

 AutoJudge is an end-to-end Machine Learning system that automatically predicts:

-_Difficulty Class: Easy / Medium / Hard (Classification)_
+    1. Difficulty Class: Easy / Medium / Hard (Classification)

-_Difficulty Score: A numerical difficulty value (Regression)_
+    2. Difficulty Score: A numerical difficulty value (Regression)

 The predictions are made using only the textual information of a programming problem, including its description, input format, and output format.
 The project also includes a local web interface that allows users to paste a new problem description and instantly receive predictions.

 # Dataset Used

 A dataset of 4,112 programming problems was used.
 Each problem includes:

     1.title

     2.description

     3.input_description

     4.output_description

     5.problem_class (Easy / Medium / Hard)

     6.problem_score (numerical difficulty score)

 The dataset was sourced via web scraping from competitive programming platforms and was provided with pre-labeled difficulty classes and scores.
 No manual labeling was performed.

 # Approach and Methodology
 _1️.
 Data Preprocessing_

     ✔ Combined all textual fields (description, input_description, output_description) into a single text corpus

     ✔ Removed HTML tags, punctuation, and special characters

     ✔ Converted text to lowercase

     ✔ Normalized whitespace

     ✔ Handled missing values

-✔ Created additional handcrafted features such as: Text length, Number of mathematical symbols and Frequency of algorithm-related keywords (dp, graph, tree, recursion, binary search)

 _2. Feature Extraction_

 ✔ TF-IDF Vectorization